defano/wyldcard/README.md

 end mouseUp

 function f
-  put aVar	-- puts the empty string ("") into the message box end f
+  put aVar	-- aVar is a local variable in this context; puts the empty string end f

 function y